The Texas Metal Roofing Buying Guide

 Metal is good at resisting high winds and getting rid of rain and snow.
 It is also lightweight and can be fitted over existing roofs.
 But the cost of metal roofing is a bit higher compared to asphalt shingles.
 On average, depending on the style and type of metal, the price ranges between $4-$15 per square foot.
 Asphalt shingles, on the other hand, cost a bit lower between $1-$5 per square foot.

-The other thing is that not all metal roofs are created equal; there are various types of metal roofs from the affordable steel panels to the premium copper roofing.
+The other thing is that not all roofs are created equal; there are various types of metal roofs from affordable steel panels to premium copper roofing.
 Be keen, therefore when it comes to metal roofing because you get what you pay for.

-Most metal roofs are of steel, zinc, aluminum, tin, and corrugated metal.
+Most are steel, zinc, aluminum, tin, and corrugated metal.
 Each type of material comes with its advantages and, therefore, price range.
-Here is a detailed breakdown:

-Standing seam metal roofing style is ubiquitous with the U.S because of its excellent weather-tight characteristics and its sleek modern appearance.
+Standing seam roofs style is ubiquitous in the U.S because of its excellent weather-tight characteristics and its sleek modern appearance.

-Standing metal roofing consist of raised panels seamed together by hidden interlocking layers.
+The standing seam metal roofs consists of raised panels seamed together by hidden interlocking layers.

 The average cost for a standing seam metal roof is between $4 and $7 per square foot, depending on the panel profile.
 And the average installation cost is between $23,000 and $30,000.
 The panel profile is a term for the shape and manner in which two panels are interlocked.
 Favorite panel profiles include: